Feroze Gandhi: Family and career

 In 1930, the wing of Congress Freedom fighters, the Vanar Sena was formed.
 Feroze met Kamala Nehru and Indira among the women demonstrators picketing outside Ewing Christian College.
-Kamala fainted with the heat of the sun and Feroze went to comfort her.
+Kamala fainted from the sun's heat and Feroze went to look after her.
 The next day, he abandoned his studies to join the Indian independence movement.

-Being inspired by Mahatma Gandhi, Feroze changed the spelling of his surname from "Ghandy" to "Gandhi" after joining the Independence movement.
-He was imprisoned in 1930, along with Lal Bahadur Shastri (the 2nd Prime Minister of India), head of Allahabad District Congress Committee, and lodged in Faizabad Jail for nineteen months.
+He was imprisoned in 1930, along with Lal Bahadur Shastri (head of Allahabad District Congress Committee, later second Prime Minister of India) and detained in Faizabad Jail for nineteen months over his participation in the independence movement.
 Soon after his release, he was involved with the agrarian no-rent campaign in the United Province (now Uttar Pradesh) and was imprisoned twice, in 1932 and 1933, while working closely with Nehru.

-Feroze first proposed to Indira in 1933, but she and her mother rejected it, putting forward that she was too young, only 16.
-He grew close to the Nehru family, especially to Indira's mother Kamala Nehru, accompanying her to the TB sanatorium at Bhowali in 1934, helping arrange her trip to Europe when her condition worsened in April 1935, and visiting her at the sanitarium at Badenweiler and finally at Lausanne, where he was at her bedside when she died on 28 February 1936.
-In the following years, Indira and Feroze grew closer to each other while in England.
-They married in March 1942 according to Hindu rituals.
+Feroze first proposed to Indira in 1933, but she and her mother rejected it, as she was still sixteen.
+Feroze grew close to the Nehru family, especially to Indira's mother Kamala Nehru, accompanying her to the TB sanatorium at Bhowali in 1934, helping arrange her trip to Europe when her condition worsened in April 1935, and visiting her at the sanatorium at Badenweiler and finally at Lausanne, where he was at her bedside when she died on 28 February 1936.
+In the following years in England, Indira and Feroze grew closer.
+They married in March 1942 according to Adi Dharam Hindu rituals.

-Indira's father Jawaharlal Nehru opposed her marriage and approached Mahatma Gandhi to dissuade the young couple, but to no avail.
-The couple were arrested and jailed in August 1942, during the Quit India Movement less than six months after their marriage.
-He was imprisoned for a year in Allahabad's Naini Central Prison.
+The couple was arrested and jailed in August 1942, during the Quit India Movement less than six months after their marriage.
+Feroze was imprisoned for a year in Allahabad's Naini Central Prison.
 The following five years were of comfortable domestic life and the couple had two sons, Rajiv and Sanjay, born in 1944 and 1946, respectively.

 After independence, Jawaharlal became the first Prime Minister of India.
-Feroze and Indira settled in Allahabad with their two young children, and Feroze became Managing Director of The National Herald, a newspaper founded by his father-in-law.
+Feroze and Indira settled in Allahabad with their two young children, and Feroze became managing director of The National Herald, a newspaper founded by his father-in-law, Jawaharlal Nehru.

-After being a member of the provincial parliament (1950–1952), Feroze won independent India's first general elections in 1952, from Rae Bareli constituency in Uttar Pradesh.
-Indira came down from Delhi and worked as his campaign organizer.
+After being a member of the provincial parliament (1950–1952), Feroze won a seat in independent India's first general elections in 1952, for the Rae Bareli constituency in Uttar Pradesh.
+Indira travelled from Delhi and worked as his campaign organizer.
 Feroze soon became a prominent force in his own right, criticizing the government of his father-in-law and beginning a fight against corruption.